ACRL Core Commitment to Equity, Diversity and Inclusion

 ACRL is dedicated to creating diverse and inclusive communities in the Association and in academic and research libraries.
 This core commitment permeates the work of the Association, cutting across all ACRL sections, committees, interest and discussion groups, and communities of practice.
 The Association will acknowledge and address historical racial inequities; challenge oppressive systems within academic libraries; value different ways of knowing; and identify and work to eliminate barriers to equitable services, spaces, resources, and scholarship.
 (ACRL Plan for Excellence)

 To support academic librarians and to align ACRL's strategic plan with ALA's Strategic Directions, the ACRL Board of Directors approved, in the fall 2018, a new Core Commitment to Equity, Diversity & Inclusion (EDI) to be added to the ACRL Plan for Excellence.
 The goal of the Core Commitment is for EDI to permeate all areas of the association, so that ACRL is poised to best support equitable, inclusive, and diverse librarianship.
 Through this commitment, ACRL will acknowledge and address historical racial inequities; challenge oppressive systems within academic libraries; value different ways of knowing; and identify and work to eliminate barriers to equitable services, spaces, resources, and scholarship.
-An overview of ACRL EDI activities can be found in the ACRL EDI LibGuide.
+An overview of ACRL EDI activities can be found on the ACRL EDI Website the ACRL EDI LibGuide.

 The ACRL Equity, Diversity and Inclusion Committee's is charged, "To oversee and coordinate ACRL’s Core Commitment to equity, diversity, and inclusion, as described in the strategic plan.
 Work with the Board and other units to initiate, advise and mobilize support for appropriate action related to issues of diversity, equity and inclusion in academic librarianship—including recruitment, advancement and retention of underrepresented groups to academic and research librarianship and the promotion of library and information services for diverse library users.
 This new charge was approved by the ACRL Board of Directors on April 25, 2019, and aligned the work of the committee from focusing on the ACRL Diversity Standards: Cultural Competency for Academic Libraries (2012) to supporting the Core Commitment.